Michael English (American singer): Comeback

 In September 1996, English released a pop album, Freedom.
 The album's first single, "Your Love Amazes Me" (a cover of country music singer John Berry's 1994 hit), peaked at No. 10 on the adult contemporary chart but only hit No. 105 on the main chart.

 At both the 1996 and 1997 Dove Awards, his co-production for album projects by The Martins won Southern Gospel Album of the Year.
 He also produced albums he had already started for The Stamps Quartet, The Gaither Vocal Band, and performed as a background singer on several artists' Christian albums, as well as demo work.

 In August 1996, southern gospel audiences re-accepted English after promoter/historian Charles Waller reunited English with Ed Hill, Rick Strickland, Dwayne Burke and Milton Smith as the Singing Americans, before an audience of over 4,000 gospel music fans at the Grand Ole Gospel Reunion.
 J. D. Sumner also invited English to appear with the Stamps at the National Quartet Convention, as well as the Grand Ole Opry.

 Curb Records released Gospel, produced by English and featuring his own band with arrangements he had sung in his concerts over the past several years.
 This album was co-produced by long-time friend Jay Demarcus of Rascal Flatts.
 Gary LeVox, the lead singer of Rascal Flatts, sang background vocals as well.
 In March 1999, Bill Gaither invited English to appear at a recording of Gaither Homecoming.
 Three videos were released from this taping, "Good News", "Harmony in the Heartland'", and "What a Time".

 In March 2000, English recorded a new album, Heaven to Earth, which was released by Curb Records.
 Premiering his album on Trinity Broadcasting Network's Praise the Lord, English gave a testimony of what God had brought him through and shared his story about his addiction to painkillers and subsequent treatment and rehab.

-On August 29, 2002, English married Marcie Stambaugh, a pastor's daughter, in Nashville, Tennessee.
-The couple has one daughter, Isabella (named after his mother).
-The couple later divorced.

 In addition to touring, English released his autobiography, The Prodigal Comes Home, in April 2007.

 In 2009, English rejoined the Gaither Vocal Band—making it a quintet—singing lead.